kaihoffman/fashion-finder/README.md

 The team created a beautiful, simple-to-use and responsive application in React.JS to assist designers with showcasing their fashion lines & styles.
 The approach for the project is as follows:
 - Objective: Create an ecommerce app with Tinder-like functionality to see and be inspired by fashion looks, allowing a user to "purchase" the look(s) they want through a payment gateway.
 - Code ownership across the team throughout the project.
-- Become thoroughly familiar with React and Firebase.
+- Become thoroughly familiar with React and Firebase, the current lead front-end technology and an exciting NoSQL database service respectively.
 - Maintain best Agile Practices throughout the project.

 <p align="center"><a href="https://fashion-finder-prod.firebaseapp.com/">Visit Fashion Finder</a></p>